ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-react/notes-feature.md

 ## Delete a Note

-The final feature we will add is the ability to delete a ntoe.
+The final feature we will add is the ability to delete a note.
 We will keep this one simple and make it somewhat hidden so that it isn't too easy for application users to delete notes.

 We will use <a href="https://ionicframework.com/docs/api/item-sliding" target="_blank">item-sliding</a> to essentially "hide" the delete button behind the item.
 That way the application user has to slide the item over in order to expose the button and perform a delete.